Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Children are sensory learners.
 Through interactions with their environment, connections and pathways in their brains are forged.
 Sensory play engages a child’s sense of touch, smell, sight, taste and hearing; all so important for cognitive development.

-Other educational benefits this activity can present, includes:
+Other educational benefits this activity can present, include:

 - Fine motor skills